botanix-labs/Macbeth/bin/btc-server/README.md

 Bitcoin signer service that interacts with a database and performs transaction signing and related operations.
 Below is an overview of the main components and functionality provided by this code.

-### Building and Running
+## Building and Running

 Ensure you have Rust and Cargo installed on your system.

 Run `make start-btc-server-1` from the project root directory

-    To just generate the client. run `cargo build`.
+To just generate the client. run `cargo build --features conflicting_input`.

 Take a look at the integration test suite in `bin/test-suite` for examples of using the client.

-### Troubleshooting
+## Troubleshooting

 if you have having issues with the grpc reflection server, for example:
 `Grpc server: Join Error grpc reflection server error: error decoding FileDescriptorSet from buffer`